KOST: Beautiful music

 In October 1967, the station adopted the KOST-FM call sign, along with a substantially all-music format (i.e., no news bulletins), which was unusual, if not unique, given then-prevailing license obligations to broadcast at least some news.
 The station aired a mostly-instrumental beautiful music format paired with XETRA in Tijuana, to which McLendon had sales management rights.
 In 1975, Cox Communications purchased KOST to pair with its newly-bought KFI (640 AM).
 KOST, with its call sign pronounced "coast" in a stage whisper, continued its easy listening format through the 1970s.
 This popular format was also heard on rivals KJOI (98.7 FM) and KBIG (104.3).

 In the early 1980s, KOST gradually added more vocals, and on November 15, 1982, the station switched to an adult contemporary format, signing on with "You Can Do Magic" by America as its first song.
 Former Sacramento radio personality Bryan Simmons was KOST's first host when the station signed on with its new format.

 From 1985 until 2012, KOST has been using jingles from JAM Creative Productions, in which they have made 17 jingle packages for 27 years.
+Not counting the work they did for BBC Radio 1 and 2, JAM has made the most jingles for a radio station, that being of KOST, with WLS AM and FM coming in a close 2nd place.

 On February 3, 1986, Mark Wallengren and Kim Amidon made their debut as KOST's new morning hosts.
 The Mark & Kim Morning Show was one of the longest-running shows on Los Angeles radio, airing for more than 20 years until ending in 2007.